The Secret Suckiness Of Life After Breast Cancer

 Advertisement

-A few nights ago my car was broken into — no big deal, but I teared up when I realized my favorite sunglasses were gone: an oversized pair that I relied on through chemo to camouflage my bald eyes and forehead.
+A few nights ago my car was broken into — no big deal, but I teared up when I realised my favourite sunglasses were gone: an oversized pair that I relied on through chemo to camouflage my bald eyes and forehead.

 “Maybe it’s a sign that you’re done with cancer,” my teenager said, giving me a sweet hug.
 I didn’t contradict her.
 Sometimes, the hardest part of life after cancer is moments like this, when I wish I could keep the suckiness a secret from people I love.